For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘That would be different.
 I always assumed it was them, not me, that couldn’t connect.’

-‘And what would that be; what possibly could be holding me back?’
+‘And what would that be; what insecurities would be holding me back?’

 ‘That’s something only you can find.
-So, let me first ask you, in all honesty, what do you think it is that makes you fear women, even as you love their bodies?’
+So, let me first ask you, in all honesty, what do you think makes you fear women, even as you love their bodies?’

 ‘I’ve never really thought about that before.
-I just know it’s the really beautiful ones I fear the most, perhaps because they make me feel the most vulnerable.’
+I just know it’s always the most beautiful ones I fear, possibly because they make me feel so vulnerable.’

-‘What’s behind this vulnerability, and why is it just the beautiful ones?
+‘So, what’s behind this vulnerability, and why is it only those you most desire?
 Do you have any idea?’

 I had no reply to Mo’s probing.
 After a few moments, I got up to pace the floor, deep in thought.

-‘Or perhaps,’ Eli said, ‘not allowing them to get too close to you even when they wanted.’
+‘Or perhaps,’ Eli said, ‘not allowing them to get too close to you even when they wanted to.’

 ‘So, how were the reviews out of bed?
 Did they see you as self-absorbed and detached?
 Where was your mind after you got what you wanted?’

-‘I don’t know, over the last few years, I’ve had plenty of things on my mind.
-Perhaps I was conflicted.
-I wanted to fall in love, yet I feared if I became too emotionally attached, they would take power over me… and then what?’
+‘I don’t know; over the last few years, I’ve had plenty of things on my mind.
+I was conflicted; I wanted to fall in love, yet I feared if I became too emotionally attached, they would take power over me… and then what?’

 ‘Yes, indeed… and then what?’
 Mo asked.
 ‘Even while your heart clung to them, your mind was preparing to throw them overboard so they wouldn’t throw you over first.
 Wasn’t’ that it?’

 ‘I’m not sure if I would put it that simply,’ I said.
-‘Yet, I can’t deny it either.’
+‘Still, I can’t deny it either.’

 ‘Let me ask you; did any of them say they loved you?
 You need not answer me; look within and ask if that’s what terrified you.
-If so, that sounds like a rather unhappy situation, both for you and them.
-What if some of them wanted to draw close to you, still, you wouldn’t let them because you feared rejection.
+If so, doesn’t this sound like an unhappy situation, both for you and them?
+What if they wanted to draw close to you, although you wouldn’t let them because you feared their rejection.
 So now you wonder why they came to despise you.
-Surely you must know the line; hell hath no fury as a woman scorned.’
+Surely you must have heard the line; hell, hath no fury as a woman scorned.’

 ‘Why would I be frightened?
 There’s little I fear in life.
 Not mountain heights, storms at sea or even bullies lying in wait at port or in the halls of academia.
 Why would I fear this?
 If I want, I can soon enough find a better one.’

-‘That’s something you will have to figure for yourself, however not with your mind.
-It doesn’t know… but your heart might.
-What if there is some dark hidden secret it’s harbouring within?’
+‘That’s something you will have to figure for yourself.
+Not with your mind, though; it doesn’t know… but your heart might.
+What if there is some dark hidden secret harbouring within you?’

 ‘I have no secrets, at least no dark hidden ones.’